insight-platform/Savant/docs/publications-samples.md

 A simple pipeline that uses standard [Nvidia Peoplenet]([https://github.com/pjreddie/darknet](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/tao/models/peoplenet)) to detect persons and their faces in the video.
 Then the faces are matched versus bodies and blurred with the integrated OpenCV CUDA functionality.
 There is also a simple not reliable tracker that helps reduce flickering of boxes.

 GPU-accelerated blurring made with OpenCV is a killer feature of this demonstration.
-It enables very fast and efficient face blurring without downloading them to CPU RAM.
+It enables very fast and efficient face blurring without CPU utilization.

 The **Green** Icon represents how many people with blurred faces in the scene.
 The **Blue** Icon represents how many people with blurred faces in the scene.